avivasolutionsnl/sitecore-commerce-docker/README.md

 For this you need the Sitecore installation files and a Sitecore license file.
 What files to use are set by environment variables (interpreted by docker-compose); download all the packages that are defined by variables in the `.env.` file.

 As this Sitecore Commerce Docker build relies on Sitecore Docker, first build the Sitecore Docker images: https://github.com/avivasolutionsnl/sitecore-docker
+From the Sitecore Docker `files` directory copy all `.pfx` certificate files to the `files/` directory.

-The xp0 Sitecore topology requires SSL between the services, for this we need self signed certificates for the xConnect and SOLR roles.
-You can generate these by running the './Generate-Certificates.ps1' script.
+The Commerce setup requires by default SSL between the services, for this we need (more) self signed certificates.
+You can generate these by running the `./Generate-Certificates.ps1` script (note that this requires an Administrator elevated powershell environment and you may need to set the correct execution policy, e.g. `PS> powershell.exe -ExecutionPolicy Unrestricted`).

 Next, modify the .env file and change the build parameters if needed: